 Interests include cross-cultural psychology, gay/lesbian/bisexual/transgender concerns, AIDS prevention, stress management/relaxation training, and men’s issues.
 He facilitates the Gay Men’s Discussion Hour.

 Psychologist and Practicum Program Coordinator: Dr. Paula Mickens-English

 Ph.D. in Counseling Psychology from Kent State University, 1996

 Interests include Afrocentric counseling, relationship issues, women’s issues and alternative therapies.
-She facilitates a workshop series on relationship issues for African-American students.
+She has facilitated a workshop series on relationship issues for African-American students and teaches the Black Psychology course.
 Dr. Mickens-English is also a Licensed Independent Social Worker.